ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/expose_your_applications_using_a_load_balancer/guide.en-gb.md

 | 1.29.3-3  >=        |
 | 1.30.2-1  >=        |

-Please note that for clusters running on those versions, you must use the annotation `loadbalancer.ovhcloud.com/class: octavia` to specify that you want to deploy [Public Cloud Load Balancer](https://www.ovhcloud.com/en-gb/public-cloud/load-balancer/) (based on Octavia project) for your MKS cluster.
+Please note that for clusters running on those versions, you must use the annotation `loadbalancer.ovhcloud.com/class: octavia` to specify that you want to deploy [Public Cloud Load Balancer](/links/public-cloud/load-balancer) (based on Octavia project) for your MKS cluster.

-The following versions will use [Public Cloud Load Balancer](https://www.ovhcloud.com/en-gb/public-cloud/load-balancer/) as default load balancing solution, you do not need to specify any annotation:
+The following versions will use [Public Cloud Load Balancer](/links/public-cloud/load-balancer) as the default load balancing solution, you do not need to specify any annotation:

 | Kubernetes versions |
 | ------------------- |